superapple8x/match-profile/DEVELOPMENT_SETUP.md

     exit
     ```

-4.  **Initialize the Database Schema:** The database schema is automatically initialized when the backend server starts.
-It reads the SQL commands from `src/backend/db/schema.sql`.
-If you need to re-initialize the schema, you can manually run this file using `psql`:
+4.  **Initialize/Migrate the Database Schema:** The database schema is no longer initialized automatically or via a raw SQL file.
+Database schema changes are managed using `node-pg-migrate`.

+    *   Navigate to the backend directory:
         ```bash
-    psql -U postgres -d profile_matching -f src/backend/db/schema.sql
+        cd src/backend
         ```

-    If you are not using the default PostgreSQL user, adjust the `-U` parameter accordingly.
-If you set a password for the `postgres` user, you may be prompted for it.
+    *   Run the migrations to set up or update the schema:
+        ```bash
+        npm run db:migrate:up
+        ```
+    *   This command reads the configuration from `db-migrate-config.js` (which uses the `.env` file for connection details) and applies any pending migrations found in the `migrations/` directory.
+You should run this command after cloning the repository for the first time and whenever new database migrations are added.

 ## Configuring the Backend